Last Updated on by

 Below, we’ve added a quick guide to help you see how HH ratings translate into performance out on the trails and mountainside.

-For example, leisurely hikers and ice climbers (who usually factor in the length of time they spend stationary at belay points or placing screws) may prefer a jacket with increased waterproofing as they are unlikely to be building up quite so much sweat, whereas trail runners and speedy hikers might prefer a more breathable jacket to deal with the extra body heat and sweat these activities are likely to have them produce.
+For example, leisurely hikers and ice climbers (who usually factor in the length of time they spend stationary at belay points or placing screws) may prefer a warm jacket with increased waterproofing as they are unlikely to be building up quite so much sweat, whereas trail runners and speedy hikers might prefer a more breathable jacket to deal with the extra body heat and sweat hiking and other activities are likely to have them produce.

 Different brands use varying methods and materials to achieve simultaneous waterproof and breathable capacities, but each aim to find a balance between the two that will appeal to a wide variety of outdoors-goers looking for different levels of performance from their jackets.